-This past week I too have advanced the draft of my personal leadership credo.
-While not perfect (what is?), it is a start of what I define as my personal leadership credo.
+When I wrote this article, I too advanced the draft of my personal leadership credo.
+While not perfect (what is?), it is the start of what I define as my personal leadership credo.
 I share it to perhaps inspire you too to get started!

 - Connect with your heart and hold precious what it means to be human.
 Show kindness first.

 - Assume positive intent.
 Challenge all other assumptions by asking questions, going to see, and listening with an open mind and heart.

 - Be purposeful and intentional in your actions.
 Be explicit about what you are doing and thinking — make the invisible visible.